AndreaNardinocchi/placemark/README.md

 ![alt text](image-33.png)

-#### Bug, defects
+### Bug, defects

-Unfortunately, the create category does hsow a 503 error, which I was unable to resolve:
+Unfortunately, the create category does show a 503 error, which I was unable to resolve:

 ![alt text](image-32.png)